top of page

 The Christian vine has many branches

 Yes, I know.
 Many Christians believe they are Christians and others are not; those with different beliefs are not true Christians.
-Protestants may say that Catholics have too many man-made rules.
-Catholics may disagree with Protestant's biblical interpretations.
+Some Protestants may say that Catholics have too many man-made rules.
+Catholics may disagree with Protestant biblical interpretations.
 Eastern Orthodox follows the Julian calendar, disagreeing with the use of the Gregorian calendar.
 Each group has some traditions that they uphold as gospel.
 Let's take a breath.

 We have so much in common!
 Roman Catholics, Eastern Orthodox, and Protestants are branches of Christianity.
 Instead of focusing on our differences, we can be thankful for God showing himself to those who seek, no matter the tradition.